These are 3 challenges faced by business developers in their first experience. And some tips to survive them and speed up your learning curve.

 Besides, make sure to read every single piece of information that is available in the company materials.
 I mean, every single one: competitor analysis, company culture, company policies, email templates, literally…everything.

 If not, look for information online.
 There is a huge amount of free content out there.
-But pick your sources carefully, as it’s very easy to get caught into useless stuff.
+But pick your sources carefully, as it’s very easy to get caught in useless stuff.

 Last, connect with people in the same field as yours and just ask for help!
-This is really an advice I give from the heart: if I could go 10 years back I would start sooner connecting with others in my field.
+This is a piece of advice I give from the heart: if I could go 10 years back I would start sooner connecting with others in my field.